clintmadeit/Clint-Tools/README.md

 # Licensing

-Clint-Tools is a professional music production software: you cannot redistribute it and/or modify it whatsoever.
+clinttools is a professional music production software: you cannot redistribute it and/or modify it whatsoever.
 You can, however, suggest improvements to the authorized personnel for implementation.